top of page

 that trusts in him."

-(The Bible: Psalm 34, Verse 8)
+(The Bible: Psalm 34, verse 8)

 every human wants someone who loves him and cares for him and with whom he feels safe and accepted.
 Someone he can trust implicitly and rely on 100% at all times.
 Someone who knows him, who under-stands him, who knows all his needs and who he knows for sure always has the best in mind for us.
 The only one who can ful-fill this claim and also perfectly satisfy the deep inner longing in the heart of every human being is God.